aws-samples/amazon-eks-refarch-cloudformation/README.md

-## Amazon EKS Reference Architecture
+## Amazon EKS Reference Architecture with AWS CDK
-Reference architecture of Amazon EKS with modern cloudformation templates.
+Reference architecture of Amazon EKS cloudformation templates and AWS CDK samples

 This project aims to help you provision a ready-to-use Amazon EKS cluster by simply launching a cloudformation template with nested stacks.

-Supper easy and hassel-free!
+However, we also encourage you refer to the [CDK sample](./cdk/) to provision your Amazon EKS cluster and nodegroup(s) with AWS CDK by simply `cdk deploy`.

 ![](images/arch-overview.png)